Blinded Veterans Association - AFB Directory Profile

 Number of staff: 22

-Staff description: Executive Director, Department of Administration, Department of Communications, Department of Development, Department of Governmental Relations, Department of Finance, Department of Field Services, Membership Department
+Staff description: Executive Director, Department of Administration, Department of Communications, Department of Development, Department of Government Relations, Department of Finance, Department of Field Services, Membership Department

 Geographic area served: United States and its territories.

 Publications: BVA Bulletin (published six times per year and sent free in large print to all U.S. blinded veterans for whom the Association has a street address).

 125 N. West Street